University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Assignments/Assignment_2.md

 ## Part B - 14 marks
 For Part B, you should EXCLUDE any samples that failed your quality control checks from part A.

-1. Write a bash script called `cfre_phylo.sh` to generate a phylogeny using all samples that passed your quality control checks from part A, using `CP011612.fasta` as a reference genome. **[5 marks]**
+1. Write a bash script called `axxxxxxx_cfre_phylo.sh` (replacing axxxxxxx with your student number) to generate a phylogeny using all samples that passed your quality control checks from part A, using `CP011612.fasta` as a reference genome. **[5 marks]**

 2. Visualise your phylogeny using iTOL.
 Midpoint root your tree and include a screenshot of your midpoint rooted tree.
+Ensure the resolution of your screenshot is sufficient such that labels are clearly readable.
 Answer the following questions: **[4 marks]**
     - a.
 Which isolates are clonally related?
     - b.
 What is the length of the branch leading to isolate1?
     - c.
 Assuming a genome size of 5 Mb, How many SNPs does this correspond to?